cdli-gh/cdli-gh.github.io/_pages/guides_intro.md

 toc: true
 ---

 This documentation site was created as part of the [MTAAC](https://cdli-gh.github.io/mtaac/) project to document its research process and tool development and to supplement the code and data deliverables with extensive explanations and walkthrough to encourage our colleagues to reuse our work.
+Additions and maintenance is provided by [CDLI](https://cdli.ucla.edu/) staff.

 Participants in the project and contributors to this documentation are: